2019ChenGong/DPImageBench/README.md

 INFO - evaluator.py - 2024-11-12 09:06:18,148 - The best acc of accuracy (using synthetic images as the validation set) of synthetic images from resnet, wrn, and resnext are [59.48, 63.99, 59.53].
 ```
 The synthetic images can be found at the `./exp/<algorithm_name>/<file_name>/gen/gen.npz`.

+We provide the training demo of log files for different method in [demo](./training_demo/).

 ### 4.5 Results Visualization